-Wind measurement systems: Measuring wind speed and direction is now done at least three ways: mechanically (cup anemometer with a vane), with ultrasonics, or with laser-based devices.
+Wind speed measurement systems: Measuring wind speed and direction is now done at least three ways: mechanically (cup anemometer with a vane), with ultrasonics, or with laser-based devices.
 There are variations to each.
 Mechanical sensors, for instance, use moving parts and can connect to data recording devices.
 The anemometer uses spinning cups for wind speed and a vane for vector changes.
 These physically move with changes in the wind and give accurate readings of speed and direction.

 Ultrasonic sensors function without moving parts.
 On a typical sonic anemometer, a transducer sends a pulse of ultrasonic sound from a ‘North’ facing side of the sensor.
 A microprocessor measures the time it takes to travel to a ‘South’ transducer.
 The wind speed is calculated from the time it takes the ultrasound to travel to the opposite transducer.
 Measurement times are affected by the wind speed and direction blowing along the line between the transducers.
 Without moving parts, measurement is said to be immediate and precise.